mxxtthias/Anti-Auto-Clicker/README.md

 This class we will now extend with Check:
-*This will add some methods to the class and make the class visible for the ClassLoader*
+*This will add some methods to the class and make the class visible for the ClassLoader* *If you r making a plugin and not an addon, you will have to register the Check in your main onEnable with:* `CheckManager.registerCheck(new YourCheck());`
 ```java
 public class TestCheck extends Check {